kandong54/autodrone/rpi4/README.md

-# Raspberry Pi 4 Model B

-Hello, World!
+# Drone App
+The drone app is a C++ program on Raspberry Pi 4 Model B.  It is used to control the drone and serve data to the UI.

+Up to now, it can
+- load the config
+- capture camera images
+- detect flowers in an image
+- serve data to the UI with auth

 ## Dependencies